RetailMeNot/shield/docs/start/examples/listener.md

 # Adding Listeners

 In the [Stateful Middleware]({{ site.baseurl }}/start/examples/stateful_middleware) example, we set up Shield to start doing some heavy lifting.
-However, its hard to appreciate our work if we can't keep track of what Shield has done.
+However, it's hard to appreciate our work if we can't keep track of what Shield has done.

 To fix that, let's add a listener that write request/response log information to stdout.
 We've also updated Shield's logger to capture the `User-Agent` header of the request so we can see what devices use our site.